-- Charts: SSRS has various built-in charts to visualize the data such as Column Chart, Stacked Bar Chart, Line Chart, Pie Chart, Funnel Chart, Pyramid Chart, Area Chart, Range Chart, Scatter Plot, Bubble Chart, and Radar Chart.
-We already explained in our previous articles so, please refer to Charts in SSRS article to know the different charts.
+- Charts: SSRS has various built-in reporting items to visualize the data such as Column Chart, Stacked Bar Chart, Line Chart, Pie Chart, Funnel Chart, Pyramid Chart, Area Chart, Range Chart, Scatter Plot, Bubble Chart, and Radar Chart.
+We already explained in our previous articles so, please refer to Charts article to know the different charts.
 Otherwise, click on each hyperlink will show you the practical example.

 - Map: This report item helps visualize the data in a geographical context.

 - Matrix: Use this report item to display the data with both Row Groups and Column Groups.
-Please refer to the SSRS matrix Reports article to understand the configuration of the Matrix reports.
+Please refer to the Matrix Reports article to understand the configuration of the Matrix reports.